Welcome

 • Present your work in a public presentation.

-Depends on alg-exam Depends on webapps-exam Depends on docker
+Depends on alg-exam Depends on webapps-exam Depends on git

 2 days